Skip to main content

 Why is Bentley doing a climate study?

-The need for a climate study emerged from the racial justice task force discovery document.
-An assessment of the campus culture uncovered a lack of consistent opportunities to express concern with the climate and to share perceptions of the impact of discrimination, harassment, and bias.
-In the history of Bentley there has not been a consistent measure of the campus climate across the entire campus including students and employees.
-This campus climate engagement effort will provide a baseline from which to measure our progress, allow for transparency and accountability as we move our DEI efforts forward.
+The need for a climate study emerged from the Racial Justice Task Force Discovery Document, published in Spring 2021,after an assessment of the campus culture uncovered a lack of consistent opportunities to express concern with the climate and to share perceptions of the impact of discrimination, harassment, and bias.
+The Bentley Equity Experience (BEX) study launched in Fall 2021 and provided a baseline from which to measure our progress as a University and allow for transparency and accountability as we strengthen our efforts to facilitate a welcoming, inclusive community.
+The 2024 BEX study is a continuation of our commitment to regular and consistent measure of the campus climate across the entire campus including students and employees.

 How will the results of this study be used to address the climate on campus?